Hootenanny (TV series): Background

-Hootenanny was created in 1962 by Dan Melnick, Vice President of ABC-TV, and the Ashley-Steiner Talent Agency.
+Hootenanny was created in 1962 by Dan Melnick, vice president of ABC-TV, and the Ashley-Steiner Talent Agency.
 The pilot was conceived as a half-hour special.
 The agency and network hired producer-director Gil Cates to oversee the initial production.
-It was Cates’ idea to tape the program at a college campus, and to liberally include the student audience on camera, singing and clapping along with the music.
+It was Cates' idea to tape the program at a college campus, and to liberally include the student audience on camera, singing and clapping along with the music.
 Cates staged the show as theater in the round, with the students seated on the floor or in bleachers, surrounding the performers.

 With Cates at the helm, the pilot was video taped in the fall of 1962 at Syracuse University in New York.
-Fred Weintraub, owner of The Bitter End, a folk music club in New York's Greenwich Village, served as talent coordinator (and would continue to do so throughout the series’ run), ensuring that performers would not be limited to clients of the Ashley-Steiner agency.
+Fred Weintraub, owner of The Bitter End, a folk music club in New York's Greenwich Village, served as talent coordinator (and continued to do so throughout the series' run), ensuring that performers would not be limited to clients of the Ashley-Steiner agency.

-New York radio personality Jean Shepherd was the original emcee, and four folk acts appeared in the pilot: The Limeliters, Mike Settle, Jo Mapes and Clara Ward’s Gospel Singers.
+New York radio personality Jean Shepherd was the original emcee, and four folk acts appeared in the pilot: The Limeliters, Mike Settle, Jo Mapes, and Clara Ward's Gospel Singers.
 Rather than showcase acts once per show, each performer/group would do a song, then yield the stage to another and return later in the program.
-Occasionally two otherwise unrelated acts would team up for a duet.
+Occasionally, two otherwise unrelated acts would team up for a duet.
 The final result was so well-received by network executives that the idea of airing the pilot as a stand-alone special was jettisoned, and production on the series began.

-Producer Richard Lewine was put in charge and Garth Dietrick assumed the director’s chair.
+Producer Richard Lewine was put in charge and Garth Dietrick assumed the director's chair.
 The first thing Lewine did was to replace Shepherd with Jack Linkletter.
 (When the original pilot aired in June 1963, Shepherd's scenes had been removed and Linkletter was edited in.)
 As Shepherd had done, Linkletter would discreetly provide information about the performer(s) and/or the song(s) they would sing as each act took the stage.
 Linkletter described his role as "an interpreter.
 The people at home hear what I have to say, but not the ones at the performance.
 (The feeling is) that the Hootenanny would be going on whether we were there or not."
 On February 26, 1963, their first two Hootenanny programs were taped at George Washington University in the District of Columbia.